sandialabs/watchr-core/src/main/resources/docs/configuration/examples/json/PointFilterExample.md

 ## Overview

-The "filter" section of a Watchr config file provides a convenient way to selectively filter "bad" points that have already entered the database of previously-parsed data files.
+The "filters" section of a Watchr config file provides a convenient way to selectively filter "bad" points that have already entered the database of previously-parsed data files.

 ## Watchr Config:  config.json
 	{